I. The right of granting a pardon

 Section g) of paragraph (4) of article 9. of the Fundamental Law stipulates that the President of the Republic shall have the right to grant individual pardons.

 The individual pardons process has to be differentiated from general pardons (amnesty), the right of which is exercised by the National Assembly.

-Our Office receives a significant number of petitions, requesting expungement from the criminal records, because the petitioner is unable to perform some kind of a – typically security guard – activity due to being listed in the criminal registry.
-The authority of the President of the Republic does not cover this, thus the pardons process cannot be conducted.
+Our Office receives a significant number of petitions, requesting expungement from the criminal records, because the petitioner is unable to perform some kind of an activity because of being listed in the criminal registry.
+The authority of the President of the Republic does not cover this, thus the pardons process cannot be conducted